 When it comes to portable speakers, the JBL Charge 5 is undoubtedly one of my favorites, and I’ll always recommend it as it’s incredibly versatile yet straightforward and always sounds amazing.

-For those looking for ultra-portable, lightweight, and durable speakers to use for outdoor/sporting activities, or even just casual listening without the hassle of lugging around a massive speaker, the below two are for you.
+For those looking for ultra-portable, lightweight, and durable speakers for outdoor/sporting activities or just casual listening without the hassle of lugging around a massive speaker, the below two are for you.

 5. JBL Flip 6

 For speakers this size, not only is the JBL Flip 6 arguably the loudest available, but thanks to JBL’s signature tonal qualities, it sounds amazing across all volumes, unlike others of similar size, and power handling capabilities don’t distort at such playback levels.
 The soda can-sized speaker is also built incredibly well, with an IP67 water-resistance rating and a shock-proof casing for all conditions.

 - Classic JBL sound